mxro/maxrohde-web/content/posts/2010/2010-09-25-setting-up-and-starting-a-web-server-in-eclipse-pde-quickstart/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Setting up and starting a web server in eclipse PDE (Quickstart)'
+date: '2010-09-25'
 categories:
-- java
+  - 'java'
-date: "2010-09-25"
-title: Setting up and starting a web server in eclipse PDE (Quickstart)
 ---

 The following describes a number of simple steps to set up and start up a web server in the eclipse PDE environment.